a-j-olly/dice-roller-mcp/README.md

 Have you ever wondered whether your favorite AI assistant is *really* rolling random dice?

-This tool that adds reliable dice rolling capabilities to AI assistants.
-Perfect for tabletop RPG sessions, this server is suitable for a broad set of rules.
+This tool adds reliable dice rolling capabilities to AI assistants.
+Perfect for tabletop RPG sessions, this server is suitable for a broad set of gaming rules.

 ## What This Does

 This tool lets AI assistants roll dice for you with support for:

 - **Standard rolls**: `3d6`, `1d20+5`
-- **TTRPG mechanics**: Advantage (roll twice, keep highest), ability scores generation (4d6, drop lowest)
+- **TTRPG mechanics**: Advantage (2d20kh1, roll twice, keep highest), ability scores generation (4d6dl1, drop lowest)
 - **Advanced features**: Exploding dice, rerolls, success counting, keep/drop highest/lowest
 - **Multiple rolls**: Attack + damage, character generation, horde attack rolls